Cheapest Way to Ship Perfume

 As your order count increases, consistency becomes more important than one-off shipping hacks.
 Build a process that can be handed to another team member without quality loss.

 A reliable workflow reduces customer support tickets, improves delivery speed consistency, and preserves margin as carrier rates rise.
+The bottleneck at scale is rarely packing; it is the repetitive act of pulling four quotes for every single order and typing addresses one at a time.

-- Create packaging SOPs with exact box sizes, dunnage, and label placement.
+- Create packaging SOPs with exact box sizes, cushioning, and label placement so any packer hits the same weight tier.

-- Track delivery exceptions and update packaging rules based on claims data.
+- Track delivery problems and breakage claims, then update packaging rules based on what actually fails in transit.

 Common Mistakes to Avoid